Argo AI: Technology

 Argo claimed its technology would deliver Level 4-capable Self-Driving Systems (SDS) for autonomous driving (AV) vehicles.
 Autonomous driving categories are defined by the Society of Automotive Engineers and have been adopted as industry standards by the U.S. Department of Transportation.

 The technology developed by Argo comprises the entire self-driving system, including the software and hardware computing platforms, sensors, cameras, radar, and light detection and ranging radar (LIDAR).
 In October 2017, Argo purchased Princeton Lightwave, a producer of lidar technology, based in Cranbury, New Jersey.
 In 2019, Argo introduced its third-generation test vehicle, based on the Ford Fusion Hybrid, which incorporates higher-resolution cameras with wider dynamic ranges, increased computer processing power, and heating and cooling systems improvements.

 Argo planned to deliver autonomous driving technology for shared fleets rather than personal ownership with applications including ride-hailing and goods delivery services.
+In September 2021, Argo partnered Walmart and Ford, offering a multi-city service which will allow American Walmart customers to have their online gorcery orders delivered via autonomous vehicles.
+Argo's cloud-based system will integrate with Walmart's online ordering platform, while Ford's self-driving driving test vehicles fitted with Argo's self-driving system will then deliver the orders to customers.

 Road testing

 Argo has self-driving vehicle testing locations in Pittsburgh and Dearborn, Michigan as part of its research and development initiatives.
-In early 2018, Argo began testing vehicles in Miami, Florida marking the first time vehicles were tested outside the company’s home territories of Detroit and Pittsburgh.
+In early 2018, Argo began testing vehicles in Miami, Florida marking the first time vehicles were tested outside the company's home territories of Detroit and Pittsburgh.
 Additional test sites for the Argo and Ford collaboration included Washington, D.C., and Austin, Texas.
 Argo began testing out of its Palo Alto engineering center after receiving its permit from the California Department of Motor Vehicles in January 2019.
 The expansion to additional urban test sites allowed the company to study the unique driving behavior and road culture of each city.
-Argo’s testing included millions of simulations to represent various weather, infrastructure, pedestrian, and other conditions.
+Argo's testing included millions of simulations to represent various weather, infrastructure, pedestrian, and other conditions.

 By 2021 Argo AI was testing the VW IDBUZZ on public roads in Munich.
 In May 2022, Argo AI started testing on public roads in Austin and Miami using a modified Ford Escape Hybrid.

 University research

 In 2017, Argo announced university partnerships with Carnegie Mellon University and the Georgia Institute of Technology to research computer vision and machine learning technologies.

 In June 2019, Argo announced a $15 million investment over five years to create the Carnegie Mellon University Argo AI Center for Autonomous Vehicle Research, which would have focused on advanced algorithms for autonomous vehicles, specifically for advanced perception and decision-making capabilities.
-The announcement follows the company’s introduction of its open source data set, a set of highly curated maps and data released to further the study of autonomous vehicle research and development.
+The announcement follows the company's introduction of its open source data set, a set of highly curated maps and data released to further the study of autonomous vehicle research and development.
 As of 2020, research topics slated for study at the research center included smart sensor fusion, 3D scene understanding, urban simulation, map-based perception, behavior prediction, and software validation.